learn-co-students/ruby-enumerables-hash-practice-nyc-pigeon-organizer-lab-atlanta-web-82619/README.md

 should result in a new hash with "Luca" and "Lola" as the top level keys, pointing to hashes with their particular attributes.

+## Video Walkthrough

+Take some time to try to solve this challenge on your own.
+However, if you find yourself stuck, check out the video below.
+As mentioned in the video, there are many possible solutions to this lab.
+Use it to help you get unstuck - while watching, try to identify the specific steps you were struggling with.
+If you find the answer you were looking for before the end, keep going with your own solution!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/xhBMsclze68" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Conclusion

 Building programs requires data.
 Whether it is a set of numbers, user input,